 The average person in the U.S. consumes about 3,500 milligrams of sodium a day.
 That’s more than twice the maximum recommended amount for people 40 and older, and anyone with high blood pressure.
 And it’s one-third more than the 2,300 mg maximum recommended for everyone else.

 Where does it come from?
 Why does it matter?
-What can you do about it?
+What are some ways to reduce sodium intake?
 All relevant questions – so read on for some straightforward, simple answers and solutions for cutting back on salt!

 Sodium sensitivity is somewhat fickle.
 African-Americans have a much higher sensitivity, and so do post-menopausal women.
 But everyone can benefit from exercise (which lowers blood pressure), losing weight (improving the ability of insulin to ferry sugar from the blood into the body’s cells and lowering blood pressure in those who have elevated numbers) and drinking moderately, if at all (heavy drinking can sharply raise blood pressure).

-Additionally, following these simple suggestions can yield tangible benefits:
+Additionally, following ways to reduce sodium intake can yield tangible benefits: